Sony Cybershot WX350:One of the Best Cameras for Travelers

 4. Battery Life

-I haven't actually timed the battery life that comes with the Sony Cybershot WX350 as the camera turns off on its own after a few minutes and I think that's a waste of battery life and my time.
-However, I have taken it on a three day hike and it only got down to 1/2 battery (though that was using it carefully - as in only 500 photos of ibex and mountains instead of 1000).
+I haven't actually timed the battery life on the Sony Cybershot WX350 as it turns off on its own after a few minutes and I think that's a waste of battery life and my time.
+However, I have taken it on a three day hike and it only got down to 1/2 battery (though that was using it carefully - as in only 500 photos of ibex and mountains instead of 1000, no joke...).
 I've also taken it on a three hour long whale cruise, where it was on pretty much as soon as we left the harbour because I never knew when they would show.
 It then stayed on until we pulled back into dock because I was super hopeful and still so excited.
-In the nearly two years since I've had it, I've never had to worry about running out of battery life even when we've been traveling for days at a time without a power socket.
+In the year and a half since I've had it, I've never had to worry about running out of battery life as long as I charged it up completely right before we headed out.

 5. Fantastic Value

 To be honest, I just found out the price of the Cybershot WX350 when writing this review - something I'm quite happy about given I would never have gotten it otherwise being the cheapskate I am.
-However, given it's lasted for 23 months, at $273.75 that's less than 40 cents a day and who-knows-how-cheap for all of the 10,000s of photos I've taken in that time.
-In addition, the buttons are still readable and the original battery is still working amazingly well.
-So if anyone's looking for a great valued camera for your travels (or to get someone something as a gift), then the Sony Cybershot WS350 is definitely the one to get.
+However, after having it for over 1.5 years without any problems (minus a slight hiccup two months ago that seems to have fixed itself now - the buttons thought they were clicked when they definitely weren't), we're looking at having spent 50p a day.
+In addition, we've been traveling nearly the entire time.
+I've taken it to five different countries and used it for over 10,000 photos easily.
+The buttons are still readable and the original battery still working fantastically well.
+So if anyone's looking for a great valued camera for your travels (or to get someone as a gift), then this is definitely the one.

 *The camera has other great features, but if I covered them all, this post would go on forever.
 Besides, this way you can still enjoy some nice surprises.

 And the imperfections of the Sony Cybershot WX350 camera are: